w3f/polkadot-wiki/docs/polkadot-learn-interchain.md

 sidebar_label: Interchain Message Passing (ICMP)
 ---

-# Interchain Message Passing (ICMP)

 Interchain transactions are resolved using a simple queuing mechanism based around a merkle tree to ensure fidelity.
 It is the task of the relay-chain validators to move transactions on the output queue of one parachain into the input queue of the destination parachain.

 The input and output queue are sometimes referred to in the codebase as "ingress" and "egress" messages.